The Daily Citizen (Dalton, Georgia)

 The Daily Citizen is a daily newspaper published in Dalton, Georgia.
-It is the flagship newspaper of North Georgia Newspaper Group, a division of Community Newspaper Holdings Inc.
+It is owned by Carpenter Media Group.

+History

 The newspaper was founded in 1847 as The North Georgia Citizen.

+In May 2024, CNHI sold the newspaper to Carpenter Media Group.

+Other publications

 Besides The Daily Citizen, the newspaper group publishes the monthly Dalton Magazine, Calhoun Magazine, Catoosa Life Magazine, Health, Mind & Body magazine and a Spanish-language weekly newspaper, El Informador, all of which are distributed in and around Dalton, and other publications in Georgia and Tennessee.